baseline-dev/docs/src/content/integrations/github.md

 ## Setting up GitHub for Baseline

 Setting up GitHub for Baseline is super simple.
 Once you have kicked off a new Baseline audit, you can simply click on the GitHub card on the services selection page.
-You need to be organization admin if you want to be able to baseline organizations.
+You need to be an organization admin if you want to be able to baseline organizations.
-Please make sure that you uncheck organizations which you don't want to baseline in the GitHub authentication flow.
+Please make sure that you uncheck organizations that you don't want to baseline in the GitHub authentication flow.

 ## Required OAuth permissions